-This unsigned proof etching by Ben Nicholson was printed in 1967 on cream wove with the blind stamp of Lafranca Locarno in the lower left corner.
-The print has been cancelled by hand in crayon possibly by the artist, Ben Nicholson.
-There is slight overall yellowing of the paper due to age and there are three fox marks in the lower margin, else in good condition.
+Ben Nicholson unsigned proof etching printed on cream wove in 1967.
+The sheet has the blind stamp of Lafranca Locarno in the lower left corner.
+The etching has been cancelled by hand in crayon possibly by the artist.
+The sheet has slight overall yellowing of the paper and three light brown marks in the lower margin, else in good condition.

 Image size 268 x 146mm (largest measurements) (10.25 x .75 inches)